axr/website-data/README.md

   contain long links or code blocks.
 - All the files end with ONE blank line

+## Pre-commit hook
+If you want to be sure that you're a good person and never commit broken data, it is recommended that you enable our pre-commit hook.
+The pre-commit hook is a simple script that will run every time before you commit and make sure that there are no problems with any of the chanegs you made.

+To enable the pre-commit hook, you have to either symlink or copy the pre-commit script from /util/pre-commit.sh to /.git/hooks/pre-commit:

+	ln -s util/pre-commit.sh .git/hooks/pre-commit"

 ## The file system structure

 The directory structure: